 The report analyses these outcome areas in the context of the Impact Management Project – examining how housing associations and private investors interested in ESG and impact creation can align.
 The impact of housing associations’ investment in services, community programmes, and existing buildings is also considered.

 The next section explores the growing role and interest of investors.
 The sector has become a firmly established asset class which is of increasing interest to a wide range of UK and international institutional investors, including asset managers, pension funds and insurance companies.

 Affordable housing is well disposed to pension fund and insurance investment with its long-dated, index-linked returns, underpinned by government through the social security system and secured by property.
 These investors also see affordable housing as an investment opportunity that delivers both financial returns and has strong ESG and impact credentials.

 The report then proposes 10 themes and 42 criteria for ESG reporting by housing associations.
 These were developed based on a review of existing ESG investor questionnaires for social housing, workshops with subject matter experts from partner investors and housing associations, and wider consultation.

 This process has been characterised by a positive market response and a high level of engagement from both housing associations and investors – from traditional bank lenders to asset managers looking to participate in the UK social housing sector.

-We plan to publish the white paper consultation later this month on this website.
+We plan to publish the white paper consultation soon on this website.